 It all comes down to the question on how “clean eating” is defined.
 As hopefully we are all evolving, my point of view has considerably changed over the last five years.
 Read more about it, at the end of this blog post.

 The fact is, 90% of my clean recipes anyway were plant based and vegan by nature.
-What I've done now is to hand pick my favorite simple vegan recipes and showcase them on this page for your convenience.
-I'll also explain in this blog post the 3 most common reasons for going vegan.
+What I’ve done now is to hand pick my favorite simple plant based recipes and showcase them on this page for your convenience.
+I’ll also explain in this blog post the 3 most common reasons for going vegan.

-Easy vegan recipes from all over the world
+Simple vegan recipes from all over the world

 - The Asian cuisine provides many inspirations for curries and Asian soups, pasta and rice dishes with tofu, bean thread noodles, crunchy vegetables and exotic spices.
 The creations are enriched with fine sauces made of creamy coconut milk, soy sauce or refreshing oil-lime dressing.
-A vegan staple from the Indian cuisine is Garam Masala Dal.
+A staple from the Indian cuisine is Garam Masala Dal.

 - Popular ingredients from the North African cuisine include fiber rich chickpeas and bulgur.
 They are seasoned with spicy vegetable stock and mixed with raw vegetables to make a salad, for example.

-- A vegan staple from the Middle East is Hummus and another popular vegan recipe is Baba Ganoush, a flavorful eggplant dip.
+- A staple from the Middle East is Hummus and another popular vegan recipe is Baba Ganoush, a flavorful eggplant dip.

 - Thanks to the Mexican kitchen, we enjoy the gorgeous guacamole.
 The protein rich quinoa has its origins in the Andes.